Kruczkowski/BuzzBundle/README.md

     {
         $bundles = array(
             // ...
-            new Sensio\Bundle\BuzzBundle\SensioBuzzBundle(),
+            new Kruczkowski\Bundle\BuzzBundle\BuzzBundle(),
             // ...
         );
     }

 That's it!
-You are ready to use Buzz with symfony2.
+You are ready to use Buzz with Symfony 5.